 Every company has the responsibility to both prevent and remediate child labour.
-These Due Diligence Principles For Child Labour Remediation provide high level guidance for businesses to drive practical action covering responsibilities to deliver child labour remediation in supply chains.
-The Principles aim to drive child labour due diligence which results in sustainable outcomes and put the rights of the child at the centre of remediation approaches.
+The Centre's Due Diligence Principles For Child Labour Remediation provide high-level guidance for businesses to drive practical action covering responsibilities to deliver child labour remediation in supply chains.
+These principles aim to promote effective child labour due diligence, resulting in sustainable outcomes while prioritising the rights of the child in remediation approaches.